 Annual Charity That Makes Your Heart Shine

-Zakah is one of the obligations for the seeker because it deeply and beautifully cleans the heart.
+Zakah is one of the obligations for the seeker because it deeply and beautifully cleans and purifies the heart.
 In fact, the word “zakah” literally means, “that which purifies.”
 Zakah is so important to Allah, Most High, that it was originally revealed to the Prophet Muhammad, sallallahu ‘alayhi wa sallam, as part of the Qur’an.
 Zakah is mentioned 30 times in the Qur’an, alongside and second only to salah.

 What is Zakah?